 - In a mixing bowl, combine all the ingredients except for the gluten and whisk until the miso and bouillon cube are dissolved.

-- Remove the seitan carefully and let cool before slicing.
+- Remove the seitan carefully with tongs and let cool before slicing.

 - Store covered in the fridge for up to one week.
 Seitan can also be frozen; though fresh is best.